-Johanna Fisher of Providence, R.I., puts her "flower power" to good use.
+Johanna Fisher of Providence, R.I., explains this "flower power" project.

 Materials and Tools: